VipulGhodke/mcpServer/README.md

 ---

-**Happy coding! 🚀**
+**Happy language learning! 🌍**

 Use the hashtag `#BuildWithPuch` in your posts about your MCP!

-This starter makes it super easy to create your own MCP server for Puch AI.
-Just follow the setup steps and you'll be ready to extend Puch with your custom tools!
+This starter makes it super easy to create your own language learning MCP server for Puch AI.
+Just follow the setup steps and you'll be ready to help users learn new languages with your custom tools!